Studebaker: Chicago, Illinois

-During World War II, the plant produced aircraft engines for the B-17 Flying Fortress starting in January 1944 until the August 9, 1945, announcement for the building sale.
-Studebaker built 63,789 engines at the plant and each had nearly 8,000 finished parts.
-The aircraft were equipped with engines known as the Studebaker-built R-1820.
+During World War II, the plant produced aircraft engines for the B-17 Flying Fortress from January 1944 until August 9, 1945, the date of the announcement of the building's sale.
+Studebaker built 63,789 engines at the plant, and each had nearly 8,000 finished parts.
+The aircraft were equipped with Studebaker-built R-1820 engines.
 The plant's main building, just west of Midway Airport, contained 782,988 square feet and sat on a 50-acre site.
 Although, engine items were fabricated and produced in the Chicago plant, they were sent to South Bend, Indiana for final assembly.
 The plant was acquired by Western Electric to produce telephones that were already in backlog orders because of their war efforts.